What Is Collateral?

 Property

-When you close on a mortgage, you’ll sign a deed of trust or a mortgage (depending on your state’s laws) that names the property as collateral for the loan.
-This lets the lender create a lien on the property, which gives it an ownership claim until you pay the loan in full.
+When you close on a mortgage, the property acts as collateral for the loan.
+This allows the lender to create a lien on the property, which gives them an ownership claim until the loan is paid in full.
 If you default, the lender could foreclose and sell the property.
 This same process applies to a home equity line of credit (HELOC) or home equity loan.

 Vehicle